jmoletteire/Stock-Analysis/README.md

 RUN's improvement from 2017 to 2018 is also worth noting, as while all other companies struggled to provide returns to their shareholders, RUN saw even greater success, with returns skyrocketing from a meager 5.5% in 2017 to 84.0% in 2018.
 Perhaps this signals an advantage RUN has in the current market, which may make it the best choice of the eleven.
 And while ENPH was technically able to withstand a changing market - still providing positive returns for investors - it did see a substantial decline from 2017 (129.5% ROI) to 2018 (81.9% ROI), which could mean it will not remain viable in the future.

 ### Execution Time
 The program runs in a somewhat reasonable amount of time.
-With execution times somewhere between 2.6 and 3.3 seconds (depending on machine, other programs, etc.).
+With execution times somewhere between 2.6 and 3.3 seconds (depending on machine, other programs running, etc.).

 ##### 2017 Runtime
 ![VBA_Challenge_2017](/Resources/VBA_Challenge_2017.png)